admin-shell-io/questions-and-answers/README.md

 Q: RDF in the form of Turtle files is presented in the documentation as one option for presentation of AAS data for semantic purposes.
 However the "Details of the Asset Administration Shell" document refers to the AAS serializations packaged in an AASX file as "either json or xml".
 I would be interested in knowing if this is intentional or if RDF/Turtle should be considered equal to json or xml for exchange purposes.

-A: To our knowledge, JSON/XML can be "losless" converted to RDF.
+A: To our knowledge, JSON/XML can be "lossless" converted to RDF.
 We consider RDF to be a suitable format for more enhanced applications, e.g. requiring complex queries.
 So it is just that the focus is a little bit different when to use which format.

   (Answered 2022-08-15)